hotdaamn/asuswrt-merlin-wiki/delay-start-of-minidlna-to-wait-for-the-USB-disk-mount.md

 dlna_config=/tmp/mnt/DISK1/Scripts/minidlna.conf
 # the configuration file created for minidlna to use the custom settings.

-#--------------DO NOT CHANGE ----------------------
-if grep $mountpoint /etc/mtab &>/dev/null; then
+if [ $1 = $mountpoint ]
-echo $datestr "USB disk for media server operation is mounted" >> /tmp/syslog.log else exit fi
-#when the script can not fine the the USB disk or it is not mounted yet, than the action will be Exit and the script stops..... otherwise we will go further.....

-/bin/ps > $ps
-if
-grep minidlna /jffs/ps &>/dev/null; then
+then
-echo $datestr "minidlna server is already started and is not using its new configuration" >> /tmp/syslog.log else
   /usr/sbin/minidlna -f $dlna_config -R
 fi
-rm $ps
 ```

-the minidlna.conf I took from the original provided from Asus like in example this:
+The `minidlna.conf` I took from the original provided from Asus like in example this:

 ```
 `network_interface=br0